Azure/autorest.typescript/packages/typespec-test/test/loadtesting_modular/generated/typespec-ts/README.md

 ### Install the `@azure/load-testing` package

-Install the AzureLoadTesting REST client library for JavaScript with `npm`:
+Install the AzureLoadTesting client library for JavaScript with `npm`:

 ```bash
 npm install @azure/load-testing